jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

  **By [J.C.
 Bradbury](/)**

 ## How much does the typical U.S. sports venue cost?
 The construction costs of sports venues can be measured in several ways, but the median (middle) value provides a benchmark estimate of typical venues.
-The median total new venue construction costs for the 132 stadiums and arenas that hosted the 5 US-based major professional sports leagues  in 2025 was $393 million.
-The median public contribution was $227 million, and the median public share was 58%.
+Among the 132 stadiums and arenas that hosted teams in the five major U.S.-based professional sports leagues in 2025, the median construction cost was $393 million.
+The median public contribution was $227 million, representing 58% of total construction costs.

-However, the costs vary by league, ranging from $614 million for the NFL to $278 million for MLS.
-The median public share ranges from 64% to 70% for big-4 leagues, while the typical MLS share is 41%.
-Shared NBA/NHL arenas are often privately financed, perhaps due to their cost effectiveness.
+Median total construction costs vary by league, ranging from $614 million for NFL venues to $278 million for MLS venues.
+Among venues used primarily by the traditional Big-4 sports leagues, median public shares range from 64% for NHL arenas to 74% for NBA arenas.
+The median public share for MLS venues is 41%.
+9 of 11 shared NBA/NHL arenas in the sample were privately financed, possibly because sharing a facility improves cost effectiveness.

 |	League	|	Venues	|	Total Cost	|	Public Cost	|	Public Share	|
 |	---	|	---	|	---	|	---	|	---	|